 Pursuant to the terms of the agreement executed in respect of the VMM-18 E&P contract, New Stratus should fund an exploration commitment for the second phase of the VMM 18 E&P Contract.
-As per the contract and a recent extension by ANH, NSE has to perform seismic reprocessing valued at USD \$250,000 and drill an exploration well valued at USD \$3 Million by August 21, 2021, date which, in July 2021 was extended for a period of additional six months as part of the overall requested extension.
+As per the contract and a recent extension by ANH, NSE has to perform seismic reprocessing valued at USD \$250,000 and drill an exploration well valued at USD \$3 Million by August 21, 2021, which subsequent to June 30, 2021 has been extended for a period of six months as part of the overall requested extension.
 The Company is waiting for a reply on the additional extension segment requested.
-(See also Note 5 - Exploration and Evaluation Assets).
+See also Note 5 Exploration and Evaluation Assets.